mrakgr/Trading-Journal/journal_2025.md

 As for the AI bros, I just want them to give me the algorithms and then to fuck off.
 Nobody can keep winning all the time.

 And nobody can keep losing all the time.

+10:20am.
+Sigh, I just can't get a good night of sleep.
+The book will be slow going.